Getting potential customers to sign up for your email list is still one of the most important things you can do for your business.

 In-Line Signup Forms

-Unlike pop-ups, in-line signup forms are static, appearing at specific areas of a given webpage.
+Unlike a popup, an in-line signup form is static, appearing at specific areas of a given webpage.

 For example, you might place them near the top of a page’s content to catch visitors before they dive in: